Efficient Quantum Polar Codes Requiring No Preshared Entanglement: Using Quantum Polar Codes for Pauli or Erasure Channels

 Note that the scheme presented above works for any CSS code meeting the two reliability conditions~\eqref{eq:rel1} and \eqref{eq:rel2}.
 A particularly favorable family of codes are the quantum polar codes.
 Using these codes for Pauli or erasure channels, we know how to build an efficient encoder and decoder having essentially linear complexity and being reliable for large enough blocklength.
 This will be explained next.

-\subsection{Using Quantum Polar Codes for Pauli or Erasure Channels}
+\section{Using Quantum Polar Codes for Pauli or Erasure Channels}

-By using polar codes, Alice and Bob can perform the above operations in a computationally efficient manner for states $\ket{\psi}^{ABE}$ that arise from sending half of an entangled pair through a Pauli or erasure channel.
+By using polar codes, Alice and Bob can perform the operations explained in Section~\ref{sec:ed} in a computationally efficient manner for states $\ket{\psi}^{ABE}$ that arise from sending half of an entangled pair through a Pauli or erasure channel.